Ilfov County: Geography

 The county has an area of 1,584 km^{2} and it is situated in the Romanian Plain between the Argeș River and the Ialomița River.
+The county is the smallest by area in Romania.

 The main rivers that pass through the county are: Dâmbovița River, Colentina River and Gruiu River.
 Several lakes can be found in Ilfov county, notably Lake Cernica, Lake Snagov and Lake Căldărușani.